leklachu/wide-fighter_yew/README.md

 Wide-fighter is a soldier fight simulator for widelands, similar to wl_soldiers (https://github.com/einstein13/wl_soldiers).

+This version was made with yew, and I had trouble with some aspects of user input.
+A new version in egui/eframe is at leklachu/wide-fighter (this is now wide-fighter_yew).

+N.B. it now does not build: I suspect some new version of wasm-bindgen or trunk is the reason.
+It might be easily fixable by editing index.html... or it might not.

+---

 Simulate many fights between soldiers of the different Widelands tribes to see which wins more, under various conditions.